theaarjav/fithub/README.md

     3. User can also view the profile of other users and follow them registered in this platform.
-    4.They can also post text, post text with image, like and comment on the post and can also view the post posted by other developers.
+    4.They can also post text, post text with image, like and comment on the post and can also view the post posted by other users.
     5.User can also delete their own post and comments.
     6. There is also a feature of nested comments like reddit and twitter where user can reply to the replied comments.